Closed for Christmas Break: Our office will close at 11:30am on Friday, 20 December 2024, and reopen at 8:30am on Monday, 13 January 2025.

 Understanding the legislative foundations governing consent orders and their role in family law dispute resolution processes:

-1. Family Law Act 1975: Consent orders are governed by the Family Law Act 1975, granting courts the authority to make orders with the agreement of the parties regarding children, property, or spousal maintenance matters.
+Consent orders are governed by the Family Law Act 1975, granting courts the authority to make orders with the parties’ agreement regarding children, property, or spousal maintenance matters.

-2. Court approval: Although the terms of a consent order are agreed upon by the parties involved, the order must be submitted to and approved by the court to become legally binding.
+Although the terms of a consent order are agreed upon by the parties involved, the order must be submitted to and approved by the court to become legally binding.

 The Benefits of Consent Orders